cobusc/postgresql_tutorials/category_trees/README.md

 Leaf categories
 ---------------
 Leaf categories are the categories at the bottom of the category tree.
-From the way we defined a category in the RDMS, it is not easy to construct a query to answer "give me all categories without children".
+From the way we defined a category in the RDBMS, it is not easy to construct a query to answer "give me all categories without children".
 It is simple, however, to say "give me all categories that are not parents".
 We create a view for this:

 ```sql
 --